Weak Signal Asymptotics for Sequentially Randomized Experiments: Applications to Regret Analysis

-Next, we consider Thompson sampling in the two-armed setting, where both arms' mean rewards are unknown.
+Above, we showed that sequentially randomized experiments with asymptotically Lipschitz sampling functions can perform extremely poorly in the presence of large arm gaps.
+However, the regret lower bounds in Theorem \ref{theo:lip_bad} decay as the Lipschitz constant of $\psi$ gets larger, leading to a natural question: for some of the algorithms considered from Examples~\ref{ex:tempered_greedy}--\ref{ex:thompson}, can we achieve better regret performance in the {weak signal regime} by simply choosing tuning parameters so as to make their limiting sampling functions less smooth?
+Here, we provide a positive answer in the case of Thompson sampling (Example~\ref{ex:thompson}): We use our results to show that an undersmoothed (and thus non-Lipschitz) variant of two-armed Thompson sampling has excellent regret performance under both small and large arm gaps in the weak signal regime.

+We consider the following algorithm, which we refer to as translation-invariant Thompson sampling.
 In periods $i = 1, \, \ldots, \, n$, an agent chooses which of two distributions $P^n_{1}$ or $P^n_{2}$ to draw from, each with (unknown) mean $\mu^n_k$ and (known) variance $(\sigma^n_k)^2$.
 To streamline notation, we will present the analysis for the case where $ \sigma^n_1=\sigma^n_2=\sigma^n$, with the understanding that all results stated in this section will generalize to the case with heterogeneous reward variances in a straightforward manner.

 In a finite-horizon, pre-limit system, the agent uses the following version of translation-invariant Thompson sampling based on reasoning about the posterior distribution of the arm difference $\delta^n = \mu^n_1 - \mu^n_{2}$.
 The agent starts with one draw from each arm, and subsequently pulls arm $1$ in period $i$ with probability: